j2damax/ml-learning-journey/notebooks/Polynomial_Regression/README.md

 - ✅ For modeling complex relationships with simple polynomial terms
 - ✅ To capture feature interactions (e.g., TV × Radio synergy effects)
 - ❌ Avoid high degrees (>4) to prevent overfitting
-- ❌ Not suitable for extrapolation beyond training data range
+- ❌ Not suitable for extrapolation beyond training data range - (Extrapolation in the context of polynomial regression means making predictions outside the range of data that the model was trained on)
 - ❌ Be careful with numerical instability at very high degrees

 ## Implementation Details

-### Files in this Directory
-- `Polynomial_Regression.ipynb` - Main implementation and experimentation
-- `README.md` - This documentation file
-- `advertising.csv` - Dataset used for analysis (TV, Radio, Newspaper → Sales)
-- `final_sales_model.joblib` - Saved linear regression model
-- `Final_model.joblib` - Saved polynomial regression model (degree 3)
-- `Final_Converter.joblib` - Saved polynomial feature transformer

 ### Key Steps Implemented